 The ESG Program makes funds available to ten of the CDBG Entitlements that do not receive ESG grants, but address homelessness through the Continuum of Care described in their Consolidated Plans.
 The cities include: Bristol, Clarksville, Cleveland, Franklin, Jackson, Johnson City, Kingsport, Morristown, Murfreesboro and Oak Ridge.
 The ESG Program also provides Chattanooga with a set-aside, due to a loss of its direct ESG allocation from HUD.
-The remaining funds are made available to eligible applicants in a competitive grant review process.
+The remaining funds are made available to eligible applicants in a competitive grant review process, which is described in the method of distribution narrative.